 Incorporating the Disability Buy-Out into the Buy-Sell Agreement

 In the entity purchase buy-sell agreement, all business stakeholders enter into an arrangement with the small business, providing that the small business will purchase, and the disabled owner will sell, their stake in the small business to the business entity in the event of their total disability.
-The business will own and will be the loss payee of the disability buy-out insurance policy on each business owner.
+The business will own and will be the loss payee of the disability buy-out insurance policy for each business owner.

 Tax Implications to Consider